isomerpages/moe-unitypri/_parents-matter/Info on Teaching & Learning/School Rules & Discipline Guidelines.md

      **D. Leaving the Classroom**
 *   Seek permission from your teachers.
-*   Put on the Student’s Pass before you leave the class and return it once you come back to class.
 *   Write your name on the board before you leave the class and erase it from the board when you return.
 *   You are not allowed to leave the school grounds at any time without your teacher’s permission or approval from the General Office.